kernelci/kernelci-project/kernelci.org/content/en/docs/admin/api.md

 ## Getting an admin token

 Some operations such as creating user accounts requires an admin user, so you need to be in the `admin` group.
-Then you need to get an API token with the `admin` scope to perform queries restricted to admins.
+Then you need to get an API token to perform queries restricted to admins.
 Here are some sample commands to do that:

 ```
-$ kci user whoami
+$ kci user whoami --indent=1
 {
   "id": "64f5ff9e8326c545a780c2a0",
+  "email": "<your-email-address>",
+  "is_active": true,
+  "is_superuser": true,
-    "active": true,
+  "is_verified": true,
-    "profile": {
   "username": "<your-username>",
-        "hashed_password": "<your-hashed-password>",
   "groups": [
     {
       "id": "6499aa9da02fef8143c1feb0",
       "name": "admin"
     }
-        ],
-        "email": "<your-email-address>"
+  ]
 }
-}
-$ kci user get_token --username=<your-username> --scopes=admin
+$ kci user token <your-username>
 Password:
-{
-    "access_token": "<your-admin-token>",
-    "token_type": "bearer"
-}
+"<your-admin-token>"
 ```

-Then you can store this token in `kernelci.toml` or pass it by hand with `--api-token` when running the commands that require admin permissions.
+Then you can store this token in `kernelci.toml` when running the commands that require admin permissions.
 Please don't use your admin token as the default one when using the regular parts of the API to avoid breaking things by mistake.

 ## Creating user accounts